rvsrvs/jasdev.github.io/about.md

 - Making the world better through people.
 - A friend who loves infinitely, yet [challenges peers to grow](https://www.facebook.com/story.php?story_fbid=224735391342335&id=100014176268390).
-- Someone who thinks aloud as a reminder that we usually experience similar invisible wounds.
+- Someone who thinks aloud as a reminder that we often have similar, invisible wounds.

 ### Elsewhere